rdbo/libmem/docs/c/api/LM_FreeInstructions.md

 ```

 # Description
-The function `LM_FreeInstructions` deallocates the memory allocated by
-`LM_DisassembleEx` for the disassembled instructions.
+The function deallocates the memory allocated by `LM_DisassembleEx` for the disassembled instructions.

 # Parameters
- - `instructions`: The `instructions` parameter is a pointer to the disassembled
-instructions returned by `LM_DisassembleEx`
+ - `instructions`: The disassembled instructions allocated by `LM_DisassembleEx`

 # Return Value
 The function does not return a value